beeware/toga/docs/background/roadmap.rst

     Support for saving app preferences, and visualizing them in a platform native way.

-* Easy handling of long running tasks -
+* Easy handling of long-running tasks -

     Possibly using generators to yield control back to the event loop.